 If Yova goes bankrupt, all your funds will be accessible, in your name, at SAXO Bank.
 It is a good level of safety for your assets.
 It is the same strategy used by almost all Robo-Advisors in Switzerland.

 From a technical perspective, all communication is encrypted, which is the standard minimum these days.
-However, Yova does not have Two-Factor Authentication (2FA).
-I would not invest any significant amount of money in any service that does not offer 2FA.
-And if you care about online security, you should always use 2FA.
+You can also use a second factor of authentication (2FA).
+This will significantly increase the security of your account.
+If you care about online security, you should always use 2FA.

 So, overall investing with Yova will be safe since they are using asset segregation.
 But technical security would be much better if they had second-factor authentication support.